 Body comparison: Panasonic FZ2000 vs Sony RX10 IV

-An illustration of the physical size and weight of the Panasonic FZ2000 and the Sony RX10 IV is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Panasonic FZ2000 and the Sony RX10 IV are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (11 percent) than the Panasonic FZ2000.
 However, the RX10 IV is markedly heavier (20 percent) than the FZ2000.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the FZ2000 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ2000 gets 350 shots out of its DMW-BLC12 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 IV can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.